-The very portable Victor Reader Stream 303 eBook player from Humanware, revolutionized high performance coupled with near micro miniaturization, when released in around 2007.
+This is our Victor Reader Stream 303 review.
+Now this eBook player from Humanware, revolutionized high performance coupled with near micro miniaturization, when released in around 2007.

 Since then, several firmware updates have enhanced this audio book player’s stability.
-Now, this original version has evolved into a rock solid talking book and DAISY book player, voice recorder, that also plays MP3 files too.
+Now, this original version has evolved into a rock solid talking book and DAISY book player.
+It also does voice recording and MP3 file playing too.

 The Stream Victor Reader 303 further contains a voice synthesizer.
 This can “read” text files for sight-impaired users.

-Though Humanware replaced this Victor Reader with a much more feature-packed, smaller unit (the New Generation version), this original version will likely remain useful to the blind listeners for years to come.
-As long as you can buy new batteries and chargers, we predict that people will want to keep using the 303.
+Now Humanware replaced this Victor Reader with a much more feature-packed, smaller unit This is the New Generation version.
+Nonetheless though, this original version will likely remain useful to the blind listeners for years to come.
+As long as you can buy new batteries and chargers, people will want to keep using the 303.

 Unfortunately, few model 303 Victor Readers show up on eBay currently.
 So it seems that when people buy the Stream for approximately $350 retail, they rarely sell it.
 They continue using it until it wears out.

 We’ve used the original Stream since 2009 for journaling, note taking, and playing talking books, podcasts, and text files.
 Plus, we like it so much that we have no plans to sell ours either.
 It’s a great portable player over all.
-And though we appreciate all the new features of the Victor Reader 2, we are saddened that the debut version is no longer available from Humanware.
-Sigh.
-Time marches on indeed, the way of electronic technology.
+Now we appreciate all the new features of the Victor Reader 2.
+But it saddens us that the debut version is no longer available from Humanware.
+Time marches on indeed, which is the way of electronic technology.

 Victor Reader Accessories Still Sold